CineMPC: Controlling Camera Intrinsics and Extrinsics for Autonomous Cinematography: Experimental Validation

 \section{Experimental Validation}

-To show the potential of our solution, we present a complete cinematographic experiment that contains one long scene recording composed by four parts.
-In each of them, we want to demonstrate different artistic requirements or specifications handled by our approach.
-Next we first describe the implementation and execution details of the experiment and then we detail the experiment content and analysis.
+To show the potential of our solution, we present a complete cinematographic recording composed by seven parts.
+Each part demonstrates different artistic requirements or specifications that CineMPC helps to fulfill.
+Next we describe the implementation and execution details and discuss the experiment content and analysis.